paulstey/AlgorithmEx/README.md

 - `prime_sieve.cpp` This program is an implementation of the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) for finding prime numbers.

-- `randomwalk.cpp` In this program we compute the probability of a particle in N-dimensional space returning to the origin after some number of steps.
+- `randomwalk.cpp` This program computes the probability that a particle in _N_-dimensional space returns to the origin after some number of steps.
 The particle moves -1 or 1 in each direction (i.e., dimension) at each step.
 For dimensions 1 and 2, the probability is 1.
-In three dimensions, the probability is about 0.34, and as dimensions increase, the probability decreases.
+In three dimensions, the probability is about 0.34, and as dimensions increase, the probability decreases (see [Pólya's Constants](http://mathworld.wolfram.com/PolyasRandomWalkConstants.html)).